senvang/hugo-website/content/about.md

    SSH (see CLI or GUI above).

  - Web Development?
    Some HTML and CSS is OK.
-Nothing more than that!
+I don't do more than that!

  - Databases?
    Find someone else!